JulietteCoetmeur/Beeznessly/README.md

 3. Ask for a new password
 4. Upload a profil picture
 5. Download ebooks
-6. See their ebooks download
+6. See the ebooks you dowloaded
-7. Send message to expert
+7. Send a message to an expert

   As an admin you can (easyadmin):
-1. Validate an account expert
+1. Moderate an account expert
-2. Validate an ebook
+2. Moderate an ebook
 3. Create, modify and delete expertise
-4. Create, modify and delete type of user
+4. Create, modify and delete type of expert
-5. See their message
+5. See messages sent to you from contact page

 # Acknowledgements